-The sheer volume of regional data makes it impractical to analyze points of data in an ad hoc way to decide if they are appropriate measures of regional equity.
-Thus, the workgroup developed a new framework for understanding equity based on the recognition that individual points of data are not equivalent to indicators, and indicators are necessary to guide data selection and equity strategy.
+The sheer volume of regional data makes it impractical to analyze points of data, in an ad hoc way, to decide if they are appropriate measures of regional equity.
+Thus, the workgroup developed a new framework for understanding equity based on the recognition that individual points of data are not equivilant to indicators, and indicators are necessary to guide data selection and equity strategy.

-While it is possible for an indicator to be a single point of data, an indicator is most often a collection or composite of related but distinct sets of data that describe a complex phenomenon.
+While it is possible for an indicator to be a single point of data,2 an indicator is most often a collection or composite of related but distinct sets of data that describe a complex phenomenon.
+For example, data about the frequency of a particular bus is not a complete indicator of access to public transit.
+A public transit access indicator would also include data about how difficult it is to get to the bus stop, how expensive the fare is, and so on.

-&lt;sup>1 See Defining Equity, Metro Equity Strategy Program, September 2013
+1 See Defining Equity, Metro Equity Strategy Program, September 2013

-$^2$ For example, the presence of an "indicator species" such as the spotted owl in old-growth forests of the American West is a single data point that acts as an indicator of ecological health.
+$^{^2}$ For example, the presence of an "indicator species" such as the spotted owl in old-growth forests of the American West is a single data point that acts as an indicator of ecological health.